-The Masters Gymnasts Club, in cooperation with Gym Masters Gymnasts Club, offers coaching in trampoline gymnastics and high performance coaching in acrobatic gymnastics as a sport and health program in East Gauteng for youngsters from different backgrounds.
+The Masters Gymnasts Club, in cooperation with Gym Masters Gymnasts Club, offers high performance coaching in trampoline and? in acrobatic gymnastics as a sport and health program in Ekurhuleni for youngsters from different backgrounds.
 In addition to coaching, the head coaches, Dmitry and Alexander Demianenko, are experienced judges in the trampoline and acrobatic gymnastic discipline.
 These clubs were established on the achievements of the gymnastics programs developed by Dr Yuri Demianenko for the Gym Masters Club.

 Masters Gymnasts and Gym Masters Gymnasts clubs work on the same sporting principles and continue to develop gymnastics in Eastern Gauteng.
 The clubs develop basic gymnastics and competitive disciplines equally.